Image: All rights reserved

 Online shaming is when somebody is targeted and attacked by other online users, usually on social media platforms.
 This could be because of something they’ve said, or perhaps an image they’ve posted.
 Online shaming is a form of online bullying which takes place on a large scale, often by a crowd of other online users, rather than someone you know.

-The attackers vilify, insult, and pour scorn on the person because of what they’ve done.
-There have been several well known cases of online shaming in the last few years, where people worldwide have joined in to shame the victim – in some cases making it one of top trending topics on Twitter.
+The attackers vilify, insult, and pour scorn on the person.
+There have been several well known cases of online shaming in the last few years, where people worldwide have joined in to shame the victim.

-A case of shaming doesn’t always have to be a viral, trending topic on Twitter either.
-Shaming online can happen on a smaller scale.
-A large group of young people can gang up on someone online, targeting them for something they’ve said, or done.
+A large group of young people can gang up on someone online, targeting them for something they’ve said, or done, that they happen to disagree with.
 Online shaming can be easy to get caught up in, and can have serious consequences offline.

 Why do people do it?

-Online, individuals can join with many others.
-Being part of a large group, along with the relative anonymity of the online world, can help foster a mob mentality which means people can end up saying things that they never normally would in real life.
-The internet also provides a level of distance: when you can’t see the person you’re attacking, and see before your eyes the effect your words are having on someone, it’s easier to lose your sense of compassion.
+Being part of a large group, alongside the relative anonymity of the online world, can help foster a mob mentality which means people may things they would never dream of saying to someone's face in real life.
+The internet also provides a level of distance: when you can’t see the person you’re attacking, or the effect your words are having on them, it’s easier to lose your sense of compassion.

 What are the consequences?